-Mary’s pained eyes precipitated a hastening of Joesph’s steps as the weary couple made their way through Bethlehem’s silent, dusty streets.
+Mary’s pained eyes precipitated a hastening of Joesph’s steps as the weary couple made their way through Bethlehem’s silent, dirty streets.

 “While they were there, the days were completed for her to give birth.”
 Luke 2:6

-She was breathing heavily, crying out in both hushed sobs and her spirit.
+She was breathing heavily, crying out in hushed sobs to both Joseph and her Lord.

 “Father, you promised this baby would save people from their sins, so He will be brought safely into the world, but where and how will this happen?
 I am exhausted, and the baby is pressing, Lord.
 Please provide for us.
 We look to You for deliverance.”